 What Is the Georgia Statute of Limitations for Workers’ Compensation Claims?

-The statute of limitations for filing a workers’ compensation claim in Georgia is generally one year from the date of your injury or illness.
+The statute of limitations for filing a workers’ compensation claim in Georgia is generally one year from your injury or illness date.
 So a claim with the State Board must be filed within one year of the date of injury.

-It is important to file your claim as soon as possible to ensure that you do not lose your right to benefits.
+It is important to file your claim immediately to ensure you do not lose your right to benefits.

 Can You Sue Your Co-Worker in Civil Court?